 Welcome to the Painted Stone Settlers’ School Day Program!
 We hope you will enjoy our program as much as we enjoy bringing it to you.

-Note: We will instruct all groups to combine around 11:00 – 11:30 am (approximately) for a group presentation at the field site.
+Note: We will instruct all groups to combine around 11:00 – 11:30 am (approximately) for a group presentation at the bleacher site.
 A program introduction will be given at this time to familiarize your class with the history behind Painted Stone Station.
-While students are assembled at the field area, a cannon demonstration will be given to offer students a look at military tactics in the 18th century.
+While students are assembled at the bleacher area, a cannon demonstration will be given to offer students a look at military tactics in the 18th century.

 Teachers, please instruct your students NOT to touch items unless a re-enactor tells them to do so.
 Many items are authentic (meaning they are very old or hazardous to those unfamiliar with them).
 Some stations, such as the Blacksmith or Yarn Dying, might be using a real fire.